Stevenson's path

 Famous writer and traveler, Robert Lewis Stevenson was born on November 13, 1850 in Edinburgh.

-Following a sentimental failure, Stevenson felt the need to isolate himself and then undertook a journey to the south of France, accompanied by a donkey named Modestine.
-This journey, he recounts in the book “Travel with a donkey in the Cevennes”.
-In his account, Stevenson recounts his crossing of the Cevennes on foot, undertaken in autumn 1878, with the donkey Modestine as his only companion.
-Despite the difficult beginnings, the author ends up weaving very strong emotional ties with the animal.
-From Le Monastier in the Haute-Loire, their journey lasted 12 days and ended in Saint-Jean-du-Gard, after about 200 km of walking.
-Stevenson’s objective was twofold: to forget his heartache and to go and meet the country of the Camisards.
+Following a sentimental failure, Stevenson felt the need to isolate himself and so set out on a journey through the south of France, accompanied by a donkey named Modestine.
+This journey, he recounts in the book “Voyage avec un âne dans les Cévennes”.
+In his account, Stevenson recounts his crossing of the Cévennes on foot, undertaken in autumn 1878, with the donkey Modestine as his only companion.
+Despite a difficult start, the author eventually forged a strong emotional bond with the animal.
+From Le Monastier in the Haute-Loire, their journey lasted 12 days and ended in Saint-Jean-du-Gard, after a 200 km walk.
+Stevenson’s aim was twofold: to forget his heartbreak and to encounter the land of the Camisards.

-His diary was published in 1879 under the title of “Travel with a donkey in the Cevennes”.
-This work allowed to trace his route today became the Stevenson Trail (GR 70) thus offering hikers the opportunity to follow in the footsteps of the Scottish author-adventurer in love with France.
+His travel diary was published in 1879 as “Voyage avec un âne dans les Cévennes”.
+This work made it possible to retrace his itinerary, now known as the Chemin de Stevenson (GR 70), offering hikers the chance to follow in the footsteps of the Scottish author-adventurer in love with France.

 On site